SAILResearch/suppmaterial-20-yingzhe-AIOpsEvolvability/README.md

 4. Results data: this folder contains the results for our paper, including the results for metrics other than the AUC metric used in our paper;
 3. Results analysis: this folder contains code for analyzing the dataset and experiment results.

-Our code is based the following packages and versions:
+Our experiment code is using the following packages and versions:

 - Python: 3.8.3
-- R: 3.6.3
 - Numpy: 1.18.5
 - Scipy: 1.5.0
 - Pandas: 1.0.5